 Spelling at St Antony's

-Children have a weekly spelling lesson focusing on one particular spelling strategy, pattern or rule.
-Their weekly homework includes a group of words to learn, which fit the pattern that they have learned.
+Children have daily spelling lessons focusing on particular spelling strategies, patterns or rules.
+We use the Read Write Inc Year 2 to Year 6 spelling programme.
+Their weekly homework includes a group of words to learn, which fit the patterns that they have learned.
 Parents can help at home by:

 - Encouraging them to look closely at words and talking to them about words